JHaralson25/428Lab2/readme.txt

 5. HOLD_EM_HAND_SIZE (2): Hand size for every player in Hold 'Em.

+6. HOLD_EM_TOTAL_HAND_SIZE (5): Hand size of best combination of player and board.

-6. PINOCHLE_PLAYER_CT (4): Required number of players for Pinochle.
+7. PINOCHLE_PLAYER_CT (4): Required number of players for Pinochle.

-7. PINOCHLE_MAJOR_CT (2): Count of cards required for the "Major" Pinochle Melds
+8. PINOCHLE_MAJOR_CT (2): Count of cards required for the "Major" Pinochle Melds

-8. PINOCHLE_MINOR_CT (1): Count of cards required for the "Minor" Pinochle Melds
+9. PINOCHLE_MINOR_CT (1): Count of cards required for the "Minor" Pinochle Melds

-9. MIN_HOLD_EM_PLAYER_CT (2): The minimum number of players that can play Hold 'Em.
+10. MIN_HOLD_EM_PLAYER_CT (2): The minimum number of players that can play Hold 'Em.

-10. MAX_HOLD_EM_PLAYER_CT (9): The maximum number of players that can play Hold 'Em.
+11. MAX_HOLD_EM_PLAYER_CT (9): The maximum number of players that can play Hold 'Em.

-11. HOLD_EM_FLOP_SIZE (3): Size of the flop for Hold 'Em.
+12. HOLD_EM_FLOP_SIZE (3): Size of the flop for Hold 'Em.
 Will most likely never be changed.

-12. HOLD_EM_NAME_STR ("HoldEm"): Name that a player should pass to the program in order to play the game Hold 'Em.
+13. HOLD_EM_NAME_STR ("HoldEm"): Name that a player should pass to the program in order to play the game Hold 'Em.

-13. PINOCHLE_NAME_STR ("Pinochle") Name that a player should pass to the program in order to play the game Pinochle.
+14. PINOCHLE_NAME_STR ("Pinochle") Name that a player should pass to the program in order to play the game Pinochle.

 ------------------------------------------------------------------------------